DaoCloud/DaoCloud-docs/docs/en/docs/install/index.md

   which can be used for free permanently.

-- DCE 5.0 Enterprise can be purchased on demand with advanced modules such as Service Mesh, Microservice Engine, MultiCloud Management, Data Middleware, Container Registry, Cloud Edge Collaboration, and Containerized VM on the basis of DCE Community.
+- DCE 5.0 Enterprise can be purchased on demand with advanced modules such as Service Mesh, Microservice Engine, Multicloud Management, Data Middleware, Container Registry, Cloud Edge Collaboration, and Containerized VM on the basis of DCE Community.
   It has more comprehensive features and applicable to a variety of production environments.